Enhancing $CP$ Measurement of the Yukawa Interactions of Top-Quark at $e^{-}e^{+}$ Collider

 In summary, we have proposed a complete analysis method for probing possible $CP$-violation effects in the Yukawa interaction of top-quark at $e^{-}e^{+}$ collider.
-Our approach is valid without reconstruction of the top-quarks, and hence the experimental sensitivity can be improved.
-In addition, we have demonstrate that for both $CP$-odd and $CP$-even observables, there is an enhancement effect in the rest frame of Higgs boson.
-This is important for investigating the $CP$-violation effect at future $e^{-}e^{+}$ collider.
+The observables are directly defined by using kinematical variables of the leptons from decays of the top-quarks, and hence reconstructions of the top-quarks are not necessary.
+Furthermore, these observables can be universally defined in any desired reference frame.
+Two reference frames, the rest frame of top-quark pair and the rest frame of Higgs boson, were examined.
+We find that observables that are trivial in the rest frame of the top-quark pair turn out to be sensitive to the $CP$-violating coupling in the rest frame of Higgs boson.
+Such enhancement effect happens for both $CP$-odd and $CP$-even observables, and particularly two new $CP$-odd observables were introduced based this effect.
+Our method can be directly used to improve the search for $CP$ violation effects at future $e^{-}e^{+}$ collider.